 Go to your live blog and click on a post.
 Scroll to the bottom of the post and look for your related posts gallery.
 If it looks good, you're done!
 Enjoy your gallery.

 If you need to change anything, move on to the next section: "Options".

-If you don't see the gallery, make sure you're on a post that with at least one label.
-If post has a label, but there are not at least 3 other posts under that label, your gallery won't appear with the default settings.
+If you don't see the gallery, make sure you're on a post with at least one label.
+If the post has a label, but there are not at least 3 other posts under that label, your gallery won't appear with the default settings.
 Move on to "Options" to see how to change the gallery's minimum.

 You can edit the gallery options in the "Code Options" section of the code.
 The code options section is between two comment lines that read //CODE OPTIONS and //END CODE OPTIONS (you can use the template search feature to find them).
 The options section looks like this:

 Each option setting starts with the word "var" and ends with a semicolon (;).
 Be careful not to delete the semicolon if you update an option.
 After you update an option, press the "preview template" button to check for errors before saving.

 The maxSearched setting allows you to control how far back into your archives the related posts gadget will search.
 The maximum is 500 posts.
 If you want the gallery to focus on newer posts you can decrease the search number.

 Set a Minimum and Maximum Post Count for the Gallery

 Set the minimum to lowest amount of posts you want to show in the related posts area.
 Set the maximum to the limit of posts you want to show in the related posts area.